-Govt Meets Dalit Activists' Recommendations for Preventing Caste-Based Violence With Silence
+Govt Meets Dalit Activists’ Recommendations for Preventing Caste‑Based Violence With Silence

 “Every day, around 10 Dalit women and girls are raped in this country.
 The government needs to step up and undertake systemic reforms to end this epidemic of caste-based sexual violence that we have been living with for centuries,” Pradeep added.

 The critical recommendation for the central government was to recognize Dalit women and girls as a distinct social category.
-Others include improving data and research into caste-based sexual violence, improving rehabilitation, fast-tracking cases, and many others.
+Others include improving data and research into caste-based sexual violence, improving rehabilitation, and fast-tracking cases, among others.
 Broadly, they aim to address dominant caste impunity and state complicity and improve existing redressal and prevention measures.

 “Our recommendations are aimed at improving government policies and responses to caste-based sexual violence to ensure that impunity for offenders is addressed.
 This includes better police accountability, limiting community intervention in cases of sexual violence, and combating the intersectional forms of discrimination experienced by Dalit women and girls when accessing the criminal justice system,” Divya Srinivasan, Equality Now’s South Asia Consultant, told The Swaddle.